TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         managing individual page content.

     ..  _pagebuilder:
-    -   *Pagebuilder*
+    -   *Page builder* / *Sitepackage Builder*

-        Pagebuilders are tools in TYPO3 for creating and designing page layouts and content.
-Pagebuilders are often used to create "Sitepackage extensions", which define the central TYPO3 frontend look and the definitions of content elements.
-Since these sitepackages can often be repetitive and contain boilerplate code, Pagebuilders can help to auto-generate these sitepackages.
+        A Sitepackage Builder, or Pagebuilders, are tools in TYPO3 for creating and designing page layouts and content.
+They are often used to create "Sitepackage extensions", which define the central TYPO3 frontend look and the definitions of content elements.
+Since these sitepackages can often be repetitive and contain boilerplate code, buliders can help to auto-generate these sitepackages.

     ..  _pagerenderer: